 Series A in 1999

-MusicNow is an online digital music collection that allows users to browse and download tracks on a subscription-based service.
-It was launched by Chris Gladwin in 1999 and is based in Chicago, Illinois.
-MusicNow was bought by AOL in November, 2005 and repackaged as the AOLMusicNow product.
+MusicNow is an online digital music service that enables users to browse, discover, and download tracks through a subscription-based model.
+Founded by Chris Gladwin in 1999 and headquartered in Chicago, Illinois, MusicNow focuses on providing a personalized music experience, allowing customers to access a customized library.
+In November 2005, the company was acquired by AOL, which subsequently rebranded it as the AOLMusicNow product.

 ppoNEXT